A flawed world economy laid bare by COVID-19

 So Free Trade has a black side.

-• comparable legal systems;
+- comparable legal systems;

-• comparable workers protections, and;
+- comparable workers’ protections, and;

-• roughly comparable environmental standards.
+- roughly comparable environmental standards.

 It also works if a much bigger nation allows a much smaller nation to suckle on its economy like a mother’s breast.
 This usually works on otherwise unfair terms.
-For a while at least to suckle up the little countries own fledgling economy.
+For a while at least to suckle up the little country’s own fledgling economy.
 The US most has allowed many countries to do that over the last more than a half-century.

-That being said, those relationships must necessarily temporary.
-Over time, when the o little partner reaches a certain point, the must make that equal again.
+That being said, those relationships must necessarily be temporary.
+Over time, when the o little partner reaches a certain point, they must make that equal again.

-But China is a different story as its so big.
+But China is a different story as it’s so big.
 Allowing it to suckle on the rest of the world will crash the planetary economy.
 And we see that now.

 Back to COVID-19.
 We knew it for years – at least those that wanted to see could see.
 Overreliance on a country such as China is a bad thing.
 When your node fails, you are in trouble and your node will find out quite quickly that you need it more than it needs you.
 At least that’s what it will come to think.
 So it will start to squeeze you.